Why God, Why Christianity?

 6. Between the three main Abrahamic religions (Christianity, Judaism, and Islam), there are differences that can be seen when analyzing them:

-Jews (Judaism) have many similarities with Christians (Christianity) but don’t believe Jesus Christ is the Messiah.
+Jews (Judaism) have many similarities with Christians (Christianity) but don’t believe Jesus Christ is the Messiah, who was Jewish.
 Whereas, Christians believe He is the Messiah and He has already come once.

 Muslims (Islam) believe in the Quran.
 Some obvious differences between Islam and Christianity are Muslims believe humans are born pure and innocent; man is created by Allah and is sinless.
 Also, they incorporate Jesus into their teachings’ but believe He was a prophet, not the Son of God (Ravi).